sitespeedio/sitespeed.io/docs/_posts/2017-04-03-releasing-with-confidence.md

 /Peter

-P.S We will soon release 5.0, it will be a blast!
+P.S We will soon release Browsertime 1.0 and sitespeed.io 5.0, it will be a blast!